The memex is a secure archiving tool that offers a user interface similar to git's.

 The data layer of the memex tool is provided by sdar, a secure deduplicated archive management tool.
 Sdar is a generic content-addressed database that stores the data encrypted.
 Values in an sdar archive can be as large as multiple petabytes.
 Random access in archives and values is possible and efficient.

 Using memex is not just yet a walk in the park.
-I stopped honing it as soon it was sharp enough for my use.
-Nonetheless, if you want to give it a shot, the instructions below should help you get started.
-It is also noteworthy that most memex subcommands accept a -h flag that concisely explains their usage.
+If you want to give it a shot, the instructions below should get you started.
+Most memex subcommands accept a -h flag that concisely explains their usage.

-Start by getting the source code and compiling it; a C11 compiler and a bare Go installation should suffice to build everything.
-Then create an archive key and initialize a repository.
+Start by getting the source code and compiling it; GNU make, a C11 compiler and a bare Go installation should suffice to build everything.
+Then, create an archive key and initialize a new repository.

 The sdar key is the key to all data archived by the memex tool.
 It is displayed in clear by the keygen and keydump sdar subcommands.
 I recommend that you back it up on paper if you plan to use memex for archival.